 Once again, I am at a loss for final words on this discussion of a dark topic.
 I have reflected on suicide at the intersection of art, substance abuse, and LGBTQ youth.
 I suppose I focused on these intersections because I too have felt this waning gloom over me as an artist who abused drugs and alcohol, that had thoughts of suicide, and for someone that identifies as a queer woman.
 I wanted to convey my own experiences because I can personally dive into my past thoughts and emotions to relate to others.
 I believe in several of my previous posts, in addition to part I on this discussion of suicide, I have mentioned that the forms of art I create have helped me cope with this life-long strain of depression.
 Just because you're an artist doesn't mean you're tortured; even though our society tells us the more tortured the artist, the better

 the art; and I have heard several times from people that musicians only

 write and perform good music when they were sad and penniless.

 Although, some of my greatest thoughts, writings and paintings come from a place of bliss and happiness.
 So I realize as someone that is an artist and someone that has depression, there is a usefulness of turning depression into art.
 I turn my pain into art, and I write out my pain.
-And this is the best advice I can give because I am at a time and place in my life where I am still at the young age of 27, and I don't have answers to how and why we should prevent suicide.
+And this is the best advice I can give because I am at a time and place in my life where I am still at a young age, and I don't have answers to how and why we should prevent suicide.
 When we have a culture that romanticizes (or at least normalizes) suicide and depression while simultaneously fetishizing fame and fortune mixed with drugs and alcohol, what are we asking out of the youth of today?
 And, who are going to be the role models of this generation that will be an uplifting voice in the darkness?
 What spaces can be created for those looking for understanding, safety, and security?
 What can you or I do today to make just one other person, or yourself, feel that life would be uninteresting without them?